steelThread/connect-jsonp/README.md

 connect cache middleware.
 Furthermore you will also want to ensure that the cache module is after this module as the url, including the query string, is used as a key into the cache (thanks to <a href="https://github.com/jmarca">jmarca</a> for pointing this out).

-## Testing

-    git submodule update --init
-    make test

-## TODOs

-See <a href="http://github.com/steelThread/connect-jsonp/issues">issues</a> that begin with 'TODO:'

 ## License